 By making a Church delivery, you build one part of the Church.
-The Church is a massive project that requires multiple deliveries to complete, each indicated by a delivery slot.
-The required materials and Point † rewards are different for each slot.
+The Church is a project that requires multiple deliveries to complete, each indicated by a delivery slot.
+The required materials and Point rewards are different for each slot.
 Deliveries can be fulfilled in any order, and the Church is considered complete when all delivery slots are filled.
+Each delivery slot can only be filled once.